Ngāi Tūhoe: 1916 police raid

-Twentieth century
+20th century

-Significant European penetration did not occur in the Urewera district until the 20th century.
+Significant European penetration did not occur in Te Urewera until the 20th century.
 A road was built by the government from Rotorua to Ruatāhuna in 1901 to end the isolation of Tūhoe by opening up the first motor road.

-Tūhoe did eventually realise, especially in the Great Depression, that to develop their local economy they needed good roads to the outside world.
+The Tūhoe did eventually realise, especially in the Great Depression, that to develop their local economy they needed good roads to the outside world.
 They donated some land for road rights of way.
-As early as 1906, Tūhoe had given land for roads and offered free labour to assist in the construction, but building arterial roads in the Ureweras had a low government priority.
-In the early 1900s traces of gold were found in the Ureweras and Rua Te Kanana tried to sell illegal mining rights to raise money.
+As early as 1906, Tūhoe had given land for roads and offered free labour to assist in the construction, but building arterial roads in Te Urewera was a low government priority.
+In the early 1900s traces of gold were found in Te Urewera, and Rua Te Kanana tried to sell illegal mining rights to raise money.
 At the same time Rua wished to sell very large areas of land to the government to raise funds for his new Jerusalem, but despite having a petition signed by every Tūhoe adult, the government insisted that he stick to the law.

 In the 1920s Gordon Coates, Minister of Public Works, went to the area to check its suitability for a railway and to discuss roads.
-The land was very steep with the Poverty Bay Herald describing the gradient as "one in nothing".
+The land was very steep, with the Poverty Bay Herald describing the gradient as "one in nothing".
 Coates knew that by this time, Tūhoe refused to make any contribution to the road at all.
 The mountainous terrain was daunting for farming.
 Tūhoe could not accumulate any capital to develop land they had cleared from 1907.
 Instead they sold all their sheep and cattle to pay for legal costs.
 These debts were not paid until 1931.

 In the early 1930s the government helped develop Tūhoe land at both Ruatoki and Ruatāhuna.
-It understood that, like many New Zealanders in the Great Depression, Tūhoe had hard times.
+It understood that, like many New Zealanders in the Great Depression, Tūhoe was experiencing hard times.
 In 1934 a teacher wrote that "they have no money apart from what is given by government as Family Allowances and Old Age Pensions".
-A 1936 report noted that land development at Maungapohatu Mountain (a Ringatu stronghold) "would be a social success if undertaken".
+A 1936 report noted that land development at Maungapōhatu Mountain (a Ringatū stronghold) "would be a social success if undertaken".
 The report pointed out that the venture would probably fail if Tūhoe were required to pay back both the interest and the capital.
 In 1937, after several other studies, the government decided that it was uneconomic to invest in roads or settlements.
-By this time, the isolated Maungapohatu settlement had collapsed anyway.
+By this time, the isolated Maungapōhatu settlement had collapsed anyway.